WapStart/plus1-android-sdk/README.md

 </FrameLayout>

 ```
 View is adapted to the 320x50 size.
-We recommend to use these settings.
+You should use these settings.

 Turn on the necessary classes in the file of your Activity where you are planning to view the ads: